 After a QUIC connection establishment, the HTTP/3 client and the HTTP/3 proxy negotiate HTTP settings and indicate support of HTTP Datagrams (see draft-ietf-masque-h3-datagram [29]) and support of Extended CONNECT (see draft-ietf-httpbis-h3-websockets [30]).

 The QoS flow associated with a QUIC connection is also negotiated between the UE and UPF.
-This is done either by using a new QUIC transport parameter (defined by 3GPP) when the QUIC connection is established, or by using a new HTTP/3 SETTINGS parameter (defined by 3GPP) when the HTTP settings are exchanged between the HTTP/3 client in the UE and the HTTP/3 proxy in the UPF.
+This is done by using a new QUIC transport parameter (defined by 3GPP) when the QUIC connection is established.

-Editor's note: It is FFS whether the QoS flow associated with a QUIC connection is also negotiated with a new QUIC transport parameter (defined by 3GPP) or with a new HTTP/3 SETTINGS parameter (defined by 3GPP).
+NOTE x: QUIC transport parameter needs to be registered in IANA (by stage 3).

 4. On each of the established QUIC connections, the UE sends an extended HTTP CONNECT request to UPF (as defined in [31]) indicating that IP proxying over HTTP is needed.
 If this is accepted by UPF, it responds with a 200 status.

 5. The UE generates a new IP packet (IP packet #1) that should be sent via the MA PDU Session.
-This IP packet initiates a new IP flow, i.e. a sequence of IP packets using the same 5-tuple.
+This IP packet initiates a new IP flow, i.e., a sequence of IP packets using the same 5-tuple.
 For this new IP flow (and for each new IP flow):

 - The UE selects a QoS flow (QFI) over which the IP flow should be transmitted.
 This is selected by using the received QoS rules.